-- 9. Physical Dimensions and Scale: This section provides the lead agency with information on how large the project will be.
-If the project is not a construction project, indicate N/A for any fields that do not apply. - 10.
-Analysis year: Enter the year that the project is to be completed and operational.
-Also, indicate the duration of any construction and whether or not the construction will happen in a single phase or multiple phases. - 11.
-Area Land Use: Check each type of land use that is found in the vicinity of the project.
+- 9. Analysis year: Enter the year that the project is to be completed and operational.
+Also, indicate the duration of any construction in months and whether or not the construction will happen in a single phase or multiple phases.
+Describe the phases and schedule of construction in the space provided. - 10.
+Predominant Land Use: Check each type of land use that is found in the vicinity of the project.